sahilbishnoi26/teradata-mcp-server/docs/CUSTOMIZING.md

 # Customizing the Teradata MCP Server: Semantic Layers

 The Teradata MCP server enables rapid creation of domain-focused semantic layers by allowing you to declaratively define custom tools, prompts, cubes, and glossary terms.
+Whether you've installed from PyPI (`pip install teradata-mcp-server`) or built from source, you can customize the server by placing YAML files in your current working directory.
 This approach empowers admins and data teams to tailor the MCP experience to specific business domains—without writing Python code or modifying the server itself.

 ## Key principles